Posted Sunday, January 31, 2023

 What about business entity tax returns?
 Those are eerily similar.
 Form 8879-S is for S Corporations (1120S), Form 8879-P is for Partnerships (1065), and Form 8879-C is for… well… yup, you guessed it, Corporations (1120).

-To the right is a snippet of Watson CPA Group (before our name change to WCG).
+To the right is a snippet of Watson CPA Group (before our name change to WCG CPAs & Advisors).
 You can see a PDF titled “K1 Package” which is for our amazing shareholder, Tina, follower by the tax return itself, and then the Action Required PDF.

 Need more help?
 Below is a short set of instructions similar to this, but with fancier pictures, arrows and other eye-catching colors to help you out.
 Sample forms are also included with signature areas highlighted.

 Important!
 If you get confused or have questions, that is okay!
-Please call us at 719-387-9800 and one of our super helpful Client Support peeps or Tax Associates will walk you thru it.
+Please call us at 719-387-9800 and one of our super helpful Client Support or Tax Team peeps will walk you thru it.
 Easy.
 Like Staples Easy.